sookinoby/mxnet-ccn-samples/README.md

 ## Tweaking training data
 A neural network takes a lot of time and memory to train.
 In order to train neural network efficiently, we split a dataset into batches that fit into memory easily, so we split into batches of 64.

 Also, we train to normalize the value of the image colour (0-255) to the range of 0 to 1.
 This helps the learning algorithm to converge faster.
-You can read about the reasons to normalise the input online
+You can read about the [reasons to normalise the input](http://deeplearning.stanford.edu/wiki/index.php/Data_Preprocessing#Data_Normalization).

 Here's the code to normalize the value of the image color:
 ```python